Probabilities of incidence between lines and a plane curve over finite fields: Preliminaries

 \subsection{Lang-Weil bound}

 One of the main tools we use in our work is the so-called \emph{Lang-Weil bound} for the number of points of a variety over a finite field (see \cite[Theorem~1]{Lang1954}).
 For a nice exposition of this result, see Terence Tao's blog\footnote{\href{ https://terrytao.wordpress.com/2012/08/31/the-lang-weil-bound/}{ https://terrytao.wordpress.com/2012/08/31/the-lang-weil-bound/}}.
-Let $\F$ be a field and consider an affine algebraic variety~$V$ defined over~$\F$.
-This means that $V$ is the set of common zeros in~$\F^n$ of finitely many polynomials $P_1, \dotsc, P_r \in \F[x_1, \dotsc, x_n]$.
-To a variety~$V$ defined over~$\F$ we can then associate the ideal~$I(V)$ of all polynomials $P \in \F[x_1, \dotsc, x_n]$ that vanish at all points of~$V$.
+Let $\F$ be a field and consider an affine algebraic variety~$V$ over~$\F$.
+This means that we are given finitely many polynomials $P_1, \dotsc, P_r \in \F[x_1, \dotsc, x_n]$, which generate the so-called ideal of~$V$, denoted $I(V)$.
 For any extension of fields $\F \subseteq \mathbb{K}$, we denote by~$V(\mathbb{K})$ the set of common zeros in~$\mathbb{K}^n$ of the polynomials in the ideal~$I(V)$, considered now as an ideal in $\mathbb{K}[x_1, \dotsc, x_n]$.
-One says that a variety~$V \subseteq \F^n$ is \emph{irreducible} if $I(V)$ is prime in~$\F[x_1, \dotsc, x_n]$.
+One says that a variety~$V$ is \emph{irreducible} if $I(V)$ is prime in~$\F[x_1, \dotsc, x_n]$.
 For our considerations we will need a stronger notion of irreducibility, which we introduce in the following definition.